Executive Master of Public Administration

 Course outcomes and further study

-Available places will be offered to qualified applicants ranked on merit in accordance with the following criteria:
+Available places will be offered at the University of Sydney to qualified applicants ranked on merit in accordance with the following criteria:

-(a) a bachelor's degree, graduate diploma, graduate certificate or equivalent at an institution approved by the Graduate School of Government and graded at a standard acceptable to the Graduate School of Government; and
+(a) a bachelor's degree, graduate diploma, graduate certificate or equivalent qualification at an institution approved by the Australia and New Zealand School of Government and graded at a standard acceptable to the Australia and New Zealand School of Government; and

-(b) relevant work experience requirements as determined by the Graduate School of Government; and
+(b) relevant work experience requirements as determined by the Australia and New Zealand School of Government; and

 How to apply